-- Prepare, review or vary a RLTP. - Prepare, monitor and review a regional land transport strategy. - Provide advice on transport matters, as and when requested, by the Tasman District Council.
+- Prepare, monitor and review a regional land transport strategy. - Provide advice on transport matters, as and when requested, by the Tasman District Council.

 11. Statement of Regional Transport Priorities

 Local road programmes for maintenance, renewals and minor capital projects are included in this programme and, as for all activities, have been assessed against the objectives to be achieved.
 However, they are not included in the priority rating process.